Archery – October & November

 Rifle – December

 This veteran outfitter offers rifle, muzzleloader and archery whitetail hunts from his newly constructed lodge in western, Kansas.
 WTA TAGS manager, Eric Pawlak, considers this outfitter’s archery hunt to be one of the best values in North America for the whitetail species.
-He controls over thirty miles of Long Branch Creek, Sapa Creek, Beaver Creek and Rock Branch Creek in Unit 1 Kansas.
-These areas provide some of the best habitat for trophy class whitetail deer and with his 135” minimum you will be provided with an honest opportunity to harvest the whitetail of a lifetime.
-Drawing odds in Unit 1 typically run about 75% in the first year of applying and 100% in year two.
+He controls over twenty miles of Long Branch Creek, Sapa Creek, and Rock Branch Creek, to name a few, in Unit 1 Kansas.
+These areas provide some of the best habitat for trophy class whitetail deer and with his preferred 135” minimum you will be provided with an honest opportunity to harvest the whitetail of a lifetime.
+Drawing odds in Unit 1 typically run about 65% in the first year of applying and 100% in year two.
 WTA TAGS can handle this application on your behalf (please inquire about the Kansas mule deer stamp which is available in Unit 1).

-Mule Deer Tophy Fee if green gross score exceeds 179 inches- $3,000
+Please inquire about KS mule deer stamp: Mule deer trophy fee if green gross score exceeds 179 inches- $3,000.

 $416 Deer Permit + $97.50 Hunting License – Computer draw – deadline late April.
 Contact WTA TAGS for professional application assistance 1-800-755-8247